behnamazimi/merriam-webster-dictionary-extension/readme.md

 This extension uses Merriam-Webster's free services.
 You'll need your personal API key to put it in the extension options to be able to use it.
 You can [do free registration here](https://dictionaryapi.com/register/index) to get your API key.
 Notice that there are different types of APIs and each has its unique key; [read more about variants of MW dictionaries](https://dictionaryapi.com/products/index).
-In the options, you should choose the one which you choose on registration.
+After installing the extension, in the options, you should choose the one which you choose on registration.
 You will be able to read the required instruction in the extension options.
 Additionally, to make it easy to get your personal API key, you may find some manipulations on the `dictionaryapi` website, feel free to use them. :)

 ### How to install?